The Early settlers from Britain formed colonies in North America, and in time there would be 13 successful colonies!

 The 13 colonies found themselves in a war against the British forces and would fight in the Wars for American Independence which would lead to the birth of the USA

-The 13 Colonies comprised of a group of settlers who had travelled from England and settled on the North American East Coast, this was the start of the colonization of north America
+The 13 Colonies comprised of a group of settlers who had traveled from England and settled on the North American East Coast, this was the start of the colonization of north America

 The 13 Colonies were founded in the 17th and 18th centuries.